Certified Translation Guide for VFS Global in Colombia

 - Check the translation: Once you receive it, review it carefully!
 Although our official translators are experts, it's always good to double-check that names, dates, and numbers are correct.

-This is where many make mistakes, so pay close attention to the format and size of files.
+This is where many people make mistakes, so pay close attention to the format and size of the files.

 - Organize your documents: VFS Global almost always has a specific order for submission.
 Consult the document checklist provided by the embassy or VFS Global and organize your documents in that order.